Most Popular Areas to Live for Foreigners in Japan

 Despite being a largely homogenous country, Japan still boasts a diverse international community thriving in several fields and lifestyles.

 The majority of this population is Chinese, according to 2020 statistics.
 The data table for foreign residents is as follows.
-Please note that we are covering the countries that have roughly 20,000 or more residents in Japan:
+Please note that we are covering the countries that have 35,000 or more residents in Japan:

 NationalityResidence in Japan